davidedmundson/kiot/README.md

 useSSL=false
 systray=true #To enable/disable the systray icon
-autostart=true #To enable/disable autostart, installs itself as a user service
+autostart=true #To enable/disable autostart, installs itself as a user service discoveryPrefix=homeassistant #Optional discovery prefix if needed, defaults to homeassistant
 ```

 #### Scripts Configuration